ericyangyu/ericyangyu.github.io/_pages/about.md

 title: "About Me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
 - /about/
 - /about.html
 ---
 I am a Master's student in the Computer Science and Engineering Department at UC San Diego.
 My advisor, Professor [Sicun Gao](https://scungao.github.io/), and I are currently investigating the intersection of machine learning and optimization in decision and control problems.

 # Software
 - DeMAC [ [repo](https://github.com/ericyangyu/DeMAC) ]: lightweight framework for decentralized multi-agent coordination
 - PPO for Beginners [ [repo](https://github.com/ericyangyu/PPO-for-Beginners) ]: pytorch tutorial for Proximal Policy Optimization (PPO)

 # Activity
-I work with a local San Diego Middle School to bring STEM to low-income and historically disadvantaged communities.
+I work closely with a local San Diego Middle School to bring STEM to low-income and historically disadvantaged communities.
-I am always looking for collaborations to further enrich student experiences.
+I am looking for collaborations to further enrich student experiences.
 Reach out to me if you have an idea and we can talk.
 Here are some photos of past events:

 (gallery-row: cpm_052722_0.jpg:large | cpm_052321_inspire_1.jpg, cpm_022020_0.JPG:small)